African spurred tortoise

-The African spurred tortoise (Centrochelys sulcata), also called the sulcata tortoise, is a species of tortoise inhabiting the southern edge of the Sahara desert in Africa.
-It is the largest mainland species of tortoise in the world, and the third-largest in the world.
-It is the last remaining species in its genus, Centrochelys, with the five other species in the family already extinct.
+The African spurred tortoise (Centrochelys sulcata), also called the sulcata tortoise, is an endangered species of tortoise inhabiting the southern edge of the Sahara Desert and the Sahel.
+It is the largest mainland species of tortoise in Africa, and the third-largest in the world, after the Galapagos tortoise and Aldabra giant tortoise.
+It is the only living species in its genus, Centrochelys.

 Taxonomy and etymology

-The African spurred tortoise is apart of the: